edoli/scad2gn/PLAN.md

   * vector controls for vector values
   * text inputs for strings where supported
 * Keep the Blender UI synchronized with the generated Geometry Nodes group inputs.
-* Support updating the object by changing Blender-side parameter values
+* Support updating the object by changing Blender-side parameter values.
+* Do not hard-code parameter lists for known sample files; extract them from the source file and Customizer metadata.

 Geometry Nodes parameter rules:

 * Exposable top-level SCAD variables should become Geometry Nodes group input sockets when their values influence supported procedural geometry.
 * Primitive and transform node inputs should use socket links instead of hard-coded constants where the value depends on an exposed parameter.
 * Expression-derived values should remain linked to parameter sockets where practical, using Geometry Nodes math/vector nodes instead of baking the evaluated result.
-* If an expression cannot yet be represented procedurally in Geometry Nodes, document the limitation and either rebuild the node tree on parameter change or mark that parameter as non-live.
+* If an expression cannot yet be represented procedurally in Geometry Nodes, document the limitation and either rebuild the node tree on parameter change through the same generic AST-driven pipeline or mark that parameter as non-live.

 The long-term user experience should be: